“Ludicrous Speed”: Where We Get Our Address-Processing Superpowers

 We don't turn the meter on at the on ramp for a good reason: we've got plenty of space on the freeway for everybody.

 Our servers are like a freeway with dozens of lanes; ample space for thousands to drive at high speeds.
-We built it this way so that we can say "We don't throttle, and we don't have to."
+We built it this way so that we can say “We can give you whatever speed you need.”
 You can throw as much as you like at us, and grab a hundred of your closest friends to get them to do the same.
 It won't matter.
 You'll still get the wicked awesome speeds we promised upfront.

 What's more, the hardware we use and the software/code we use is optimized for the roles they fill.
 We're giving you the Ferrari, so to speak, and taking away all the speed limits.
 So as long as you can make it to our on ramp, you're set.

-Not every provider has the capacity to just waive the flag and let you run like this.
+Not every provider has the capacity to just wave the flag and let you run like this.
 And many aren't willing to commit the capacity they do have.
-But we think you're worth the extra effort, so we're making a exception for you.
+But we think you're worth the extra effort, so we're making an exception for you.
 Ok, maybe we do that for everybody, but we wanted you to feel special because, hey, everybody deserves a little validation.

-We support batch processing here at SmartyStreets.
+We support bulk address validation and batch geocodes via batch processing here at SmartyStreets.
 Some providers do, some providers don't, but we make a point of offering it to make your lives much easier and simpler.
 It's kinda like if you showed up at the on ramp, and we gave you a minivan, full-size van, or a bus to drive, depending on your needs.

 It doesn't matter how fast our service is if it's never up and running.
 We have stellar uptime reliability (99.98%), and we have a long series of redundancies built in on behalf of our system, to make sure every “just in case” is covered.
 No need to worry that someone's going to trip over the power cord out here, and that you're suddenly going to lose access to our service.

 The last detail we're going to mention is bonus functionality, including API support, among other things.
-Sometimes being fast means being available in the most efficient form.
-If you only need processing one at a time, but you've got lots of little guys spread throughout your day, our API might be right up your alley.
+Sometimes, being fast means being available in the most efficient form.
+If you only need processing one at a time, but you've got lots of little guys spread throughout your day, our address validation APIs might be right up your alley.
 Tie directly into our sweet system, and find out just how fast your life can be when we're doing all the validating for your addresses as fast as they come to you.

 By doing everything in our power, and by giving you options for optimizing the above features, we're able to give you the super-fast service we're known for.
 How fast?
 Like, “make the Kessel run” fast.
 We're known as the fastest in the industry, and it's a moniker we're proud of.
 We combine this infamous speed with real human beings who actually answer phones (that shouldn't be a superpower, but it is).